scharlau/shopping_exercise_django/README.md

         sudo apt-get install -y libglib2.0-0 libnss3 libgconf-2-4 libfontconfig1

 This should now give you chrome.
 You now can look over the install log in the terminal to see which version number of the chromedriver that you need to install in the driver folder.
+However, be warned, this might not work fully in Codio, as it requires more memory and a few other components, which are not available by default in Codio.

 #### Mac OS options for Behave
 If you're on a Mac, then you will need to remove the chrome driver from quarantine with the command